Ninouchkaia/portfolio/README.md

 See folder here: [CV](CV)

-This folder contains an overview of my scientific career, including:
+This folder contains a more complete overview of my scientific career, including:

 * Research experience (postdoctoral and PhD)
 * Selected publications